CJJ8848/2024-2027-PhD-at-Burbano-lab-UCL/tailocin2024_sh_tosave/readme.txt

+Update 2025 02/24

+1. 2024nov_runtapemeasure
+talia-backman: the running of HTF tape measure using both the big modern data from science paper and my own subset and historical data
+tapemeasurefullusetmcoordinate: the DNA and aa MSA of 51+1 p25.A12

 Details of the strategy please refer to the notion note 'week 26 redo tailocin'

 all folders :tailocin_46  tailocin_46_fastq  tailocin_extract  tailocin_modern85 shfortailocin